 - Work with a title company to protect yourself from any other liens that might be on the property.
 Many title companies have for sale by owner (FSBO) teams that can help you a lot when you’re not using a real estate agent.

 - Get legal advice.
-Don’t worry about offending your relative or friend – this isn’t because you don’t trust them, but because you aren’t well-versed in the legal aspects of purchasing a home.
-An attorney can help you with all of the paperwork and make sure you don’t inadvertently commit mortgage fraud.
+This isn’t because you don’t trust your friend or relative, but because you aren’t well-versed in the legal aspects of purchasing a home.
+A real estate attorney can help you with all the paperwork and make sure you don’t inadvertently commit mortgage fraud.